Analysing quantum systems with randomised measurements

-This work has been supported by the DAAD, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), from the DFG under Germany’s Excellence Strategy – EXC-2111 – 390814868 (Munich Center for Quantum Science and Technology), the Sino-German Center for Research Promotion (Project M-0294), the ERC (Consolidator Grant 683107/TempoQ), the German Ministry of Education and Research (Project QuKuK, BMBF Grant No. 16KIS1618K and 16KIS1621), the National Science Centre (NCN, Poland) within the Preludium Bis project (Grant No. 2021/43/O/ST2/02679), the Xiamen University Malaysia Research Fund (Grant No. XMUMRF/2022-C10/IPHY/0002), the EU (QuantERA eDICT) and the National Research, Development and Innovation Office NKFIH (No.~2019-2.1.7-ERA-NET-2020-00003, 2023-1.2.1-ERA\_NET-2023-00009, and K145927).
+This work has been supported by the DAAD, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), the DFG under Germany’s Excellence Strategy – EXC-2111 – 390814868 (Munich Center for Quantum Science and Technology), the Sino-German Center for Research Promotion (Project M-0294), the ERC (Consolidator Grant 683107/TempoQ), the German Ministry of Education and Research (Project QuKuK, BMBF Grant No. 16KIS1618K and 16KIS1621), the National Science Centre (NCN, Poland) within the Preludium Bis project (Grant No. 2021/43/O/ST2/02679), the Xiamen University Malaysia Research Fund (Grant No. XMUMRF/2022-C10/IPHY/0002), the EU (QuantERA eDICT, CHIST-ERA MoDIC), and the National Research, Development and Innovation Office NKFIH (No.~2019-2.1.7-ERA-NET-2020-00003, 2023-1.2.1-ERA\_NET-2023-00009, and K145927).